100 Notable alumni of

 -

-Lucas Andrew Falk is an American former professional football quarterback.
-He played college football at Washington State, and was drafted by the Tennessee Titans in the sixth round of the 2018 NFL draft.
+Lucas Andrew Falk is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Washington State Cougars, and was selected by the Tennessee Titans in the sixth round of the 2018 NFL draft.
 He was also a member of the Miami Dolphins, New York Jets and Saskatchewan Roughriders.

 -